 Other countries that ban ritual slaughter include Sweden, Norway, Iceland, Switzerland, and Latvia.
 The Dutch government also introduced a ban but it was later abandoned and the community instead reached a compromise on the length of time the animal could be conscious.
 When the Polish court revisits this issue it will look to clarify the factors weighing on the matter.
 The court will need to consider the religious rights of Jews and Muslims, the rights of the animals under their animal welfare regulations, the EU law, the Constitution of Poland, and the religious and economic implications of allowing or banning the exception to ritual slaughters.
 The pressure of these numerous factors may lead the government to seek a compromise in Poland, similar to that used by the Dutch.

-Kristen Pariser is a 3L and the Executive Editor for The View From Above blog.
+Kristen Pariser is a 3L, a Staff Editor for the Denver Journal of International Law and Policy, and the Executive Editor for The View From Above blog.